Chvg-png/chess-ai/README.md

 *Overview*

-The system balances *speed*, *simplicity*, and *intelligence*.
-The neural network is intentionally lightweight, with only *12 parameters* tied to key heuristics (piece activity, king safety, development, central control, etc.).
-By keeping evaluation cheap, the engine often searches *one depth deeper* in the same time budget, which typically helps strength more than a bulky model.
+The system focuses on speed, simplicity, and intelligence.
+The neural network is small, with about 12 nodes—one for each type of piece, such as white pawns or black knights.
+Each node measures activity, which is based on how close the piece is to the four central squares of the board.
+Pieces closer to the center are considered more active because they control more space and can move to more places.
+Each activity value is multiplied by a learned weight, and all results are added together to produce a final evaluation.
+This simple setup keeps the model fast and interpretable, allowing the engine to search one move deeper in the same time.

 *Architecture and Pipeline*